Mentoring

 -

-Partners for Change will conduct a background check, which may include reviewing your criminal history, driving record, and checking your name against the national sex offender registry.
+The school district will conduct a background check, which may include reviewing your criminal history, driving record, and checking your name against the national sex offender registry.
 All information obtained will remain confidential.

 -

-A program coordinator will interview you and contact the three references listed on your application.
+A mentoring program coordinator will interview you and contact the three references listed on your application.
 For Community-Based Mentoring, a home visit is also required.

 -